Pothole Claims

 How to claim for pothole damage

 You hit a pothole and hear a horrible clunk – your car's been crocked and it's going to cost you.
-But whoever controls the road has a legal duty to maintain it to a fit standard, if they don't, they should pay for repairs.
-Our step-by-step guide shows you how to claim.
+But whoever controls the road has a legal duty to maintain it to a fit standard, and if they don't, they should pay for repairs.
+More than a quarter of drivers say their vehicle has been damaged by a pothole in the last 12 months, according to new figures from the RAC.
+Our step-by-step guide shows you how to claim compensation.

 Reclaiming for pothole damage - what are the issues?